 The property management system is organized around the functions needed to assist in delivering service to the guest.
-The software options listed earlier in this chapter are only a few of the many available to hoteliers.
-For purposes of this review, assume that the lodging property is equipped with a state-of-the art PMS and that the system is up and running.
-The software program main menu lists on the screen all the available individual programs (modules) included in the system.
+The software options listed earlier in this chapter are only a few of the many that are available to hoteliers.
+For purposes of this review, assume that the lodging property has been equipped with a state-of-the art PMS and the system is up and running.
+The software program main menu lists on the screen all the available individual programs (modules) that are included in the system.
 Refer to Figure 4-6.
-These modules lie at the heart of the front office manager and his or her staff's ability to deliver excellent service to the guest because of the underlying role of communication between departments and sharing of financial information.
-The PMS has become so much an essential part of lodging operations that to operate a hotel without one would be very difficult.
-The front office manager relies on the reservation module almost hourly to check changes that may affect the day's service and financial operations.
-The night audit, if completed as it was in previous years-tallying columns or using a mechanical audit machine-would take much training and many labor hours.
-The posting module is another timesaver that produces a much more accurate and efficient-looking guest ledger.

 The options shown in Figure 4-6 are similar to those previously listed in this chapter.
-The front desk clerk can access any of these individual programs by typing the designated keystrokes or following directions on a touchscreen, a type of computer monitor that allows the operator to input data with the touch of a finger.
-The documentation, which consists of either printed or on-screen (monitor) instructions, explains how to operate the hardware or software that accompanies a specific PMS.
-This documentation comprises written step-by-step instructions as well as a flowchart of individual programs and subprograms, all of which are valuable in training staff.
+The front desk clerk can access any of these individual programs by typing the designated keystrokes or following directions on a touch screen, a type of computer monitor screen that allows the operator to input data by the touch of a finger.
+The documentation, which consist of either printed or on-screen (monitor) instructions, explains how to operate the hardware or software that accompanies a specific PMS.
+This documentation will consist of written step-by-step instructions as well as a flowchart of individual programs and subprograms, all of which is very valuable in training staff.
 The flowcharts are comparable to the blueprints of a building.
-The following discussion of individual modules and subprograms highlights the applications of these software options in a property management system.
+The following discussion of individual modules and subprograms will highlight the applications of these software options in a property management system.

+'''

-FIGURE 4-6 Main menu of a property management system.
+Figure 4-6.
+Main menu of a property management system.

+'''

+- 1. Reservations

+- 2. Yield Management

+- 3. Registration

+- 4. Room Status

+- 5. Posting

+- 6. Call Accounting

+- 7. Checkout

+- 8. Night Audit

+- 9. Inquiries/Reports

-1. Reservations 10.
-Back Office
+- 10. Back Office

-2. Yield Management 11.
-Housekeeping
+- 11. Housekeeping

-3. Registration 12.
-Food and Beverage
+- 12. Food and Beverage

-4. Room Status 13.
-Maintenance
+- 13. Maintenance

-5. Posting 14.
-Security
+- 14. Security

-6. Call Accounting 15.
-Marketing and Sales
+- 15. Marketing and Sales

-7. Checkout 16.
-Personnel
+- 16. Personnel

-8. Night Audit 17.
-Electronic Mail
+- 17. Electronic Mail

-9. Inquiries/Reports 18.
-Time Clock
+- 18. Time Clock